 If a loss is detected

-If loss monitoring indicates that petroleum is being lost from a storage system then:
+If loss monitoring indicates that petroleum is being lost from a storage system or water is entering a UPSS then:

-- within 14 days the system operator must determine whether the apparent loss is due to inaccurate data.
+- within 14 days the system operator must determine whether the loss/gain is due to inaccurate data.

-- if the apparent loss is not due to inaccurate data then the system operator must notify the infrastructure owner; and
+- if the loss/gain is not due to inaccurate data then the system operator must notify the infrastructure owner; and

-- the infrastructure owner must ensure that loss verification occurs in accordance with the UPSS Regulations.
+- the infrastructure owner must ensure that loss investigation occurs in accordance with the UPSS Regulations.

 It is essential that daily inventory control is still conducted in order to detect a major system failure.
 If there is a major failure it needs to be detected as soon as possible rather than waiting potentially more than a month for SIRA to provide a loss result.